Every parent at some point has asked the question, “Am I a bad parent?” You’re not alone if you’re thinking about questions like this:

 - How have I let their behavior get this far?

 - Am I ruining their life, education and future?

 Questioning yourself as a parent can be a GOOD thing!
 (But be careful!)

 When we became parents, we dreamed of our child’s future—what type of schools they would attend, the activities that they would participate in, and the friends they would have.
-Never in that dream did we consider a “global pandemic” and how it would affect school, interaction with friends, and our family.
+Never in that dream did we consider a “global pandemic” or multiple years of listening closesly to CDC guidelines and upheaving our routines time after time again.
+Let alone how it would affect school, interaction with friends, and our family.

 - As a family, what are our priorities?

 - What can I control and what can I not control?

 - When it comes to my children, what type of relationship do I want?

 - What does my child need from me as their parent?